Application Deadline: March 1

-- Choose your Mode of Admission (Transfer) and program (B.A. or B.F.A.
-Design).
-Make sure that your major selection on SlideRoom matches your major on your ApplyTexas application.
+- Choose your Mode of Admission (Transfer) and program (B.A. or B.F.A. in Design).

-- Upload your media and include written descriptions for each project.
+- Upload your 5-8 pieces of media and include written descriptions for each project.

 - Submit your portfolio by March 1, 2020 CST.

 - Check your MyStatus page.
 Portfolios should display as received within 5 business days.

 Want feedback on your portfolio before submitting it?
 Attend a portfolio review.

 Faculty provide prospective undergraduates feedback on the work they’re considering submitting in their admission portfolio.
 These events are held on-campus in the Art building and also provide students an opportunity to tour facilities, sit in on student panels and interact directly with faculty, current students and staff.

 Fall 2020 dates and location to be announced.